 Define the Objective: Some interlocking door systems are for security in applications such as detention centers, casinos or government sites.
 These mantrap door systems typically incorporate credentialed access and require that both the doors be normally locked.
 Bio-medical and pharmaceutical sites, on the other hand, may use a security access control system to provide a higher degree of security and to isolate security threats.

 Program Door Functionalities: The next step in designing a door interlocking system is to determine a facility’s requirements for occupancy and entrance/egress throughput.
 Floor plans, blue prints or “as built plans” detailing access points help to determine the required PLC’s ladder logic.

 Scenario of Operation: For security purposes one door is normally locked.
 Opening either door causes the other door to lock, preventing it from being opened while the first door is open.
 Isotec programs security mantrap door systems to be “fail safe”, meaning that both doors automatically unlock in the event of emergency or override.

 Monitoring Door Status: Isotec uses PLCs to monitor and control interlocking doors.
 The PLC operates in accordance to pre-determined algorithms to meet the scenario of operation required by the end user.

 Available hardware: Isotec primarily uses magnetic locks (AKA maglock) to secure swing doors.
 The maglocks have a minimum 1200lbs “pull force” rating.
 Higher levels of pull force are also available.
 Isotec may also use a combination of “door strikes”, fail-safe maglocks and fail-secure strikes.
-The combinations used are determined by the security requisites and life safety codes.
+These combinations are determined by the security requisites and life safety codes.

 Call Isotec today at (303) 974-7699 for a free consult about your objectives.